Vilnius Cathedral: History

-Between 1623 and 1636, at the initiative of Sigismund III Vasa and later completed by his son Wladyslaw IV Vasa, the Baroque style Saint Casimir chapel by royal architect Costante Tencalla was built of Swedish sandstone.
+Between 1623 and 1636, at the initiative of Sigismund III Vasa and later completed by his son Wladyslaw IV Vasa, the Baroque style Chapel of Saint Casimir by royal architect Costante Tencalla was built of Swedish sandstone.
 Its interior was reconstructed in 1691–1692 and decorated with frescoes by Michelangelo Palloni, the altar and stuccowork by Pietro Perti.
-This chapel contains sculpted statutes of Jagiellon kings and an epitaph with Wladyslaw IV Vasa's heart.
+This chapel contains sculpted statues of Jagiellon kings and an epitaph with Wladyslaw IV Vasa's heart.
 More than anything in the Cathedral this chapel symbolizes the glory of Polish-Lithuanian union and common history.